sm-raiyyan/CS50-2017x-pset2/README.md

 # CS50-2017x-pset2
-The problem set 2 of CS50 2017x
+This repository contains the solutions for Problem Set 2 of CS50 2017x